Beginners Guide to Biohacking

 When we write things down we allow them to become tangible.
 It allows us to form a routine of positive thinking.

-Getting started is simple, you can download apps like Grateful or 365 Gratitude Journal, purchase a notebook with pre-made gratitude prompts like this Dailygreatness Journal, or simply starting your own in a blank notebook.
+Getting started is easy.
+You can download apps like Grateful or 365 Gratitude Journal for an all in one app.
+You can also purchase a notebook with pre-made gratitude prompts like the Dailygreatness Journal.
+Another simple method is to start your own in a blank notebook.

 In order to do this, simply set aside 5 minutes per day, either in the morning, at lunch, or before bed, and write down 3 to 5 things you were grateful for that day.
 That’s it!

-Stoicism is a philosophical concept promoting a physical and emotional endurance of pain or hardship without showing feelings of discomfort.
+Stoicism is a philosophical concept.
+It promotes a physical and emotional endurance of pain or hardship without feelings of discomfort.
 It involves the idea that all feelings of discomfort, including stress, is only present in the mind of the beholder.

-If something happens and we allow ourselves to feel uncomfortable as a result, stoicism suggests that it’s actually just our minds perception of the problem that allows it to feel that way, not the situation itself.
+When something happens that causes us discomfort, stoicism offers an explanation.
+It suggests that it’s our minds perception of the problem that allows it to feel that way, not the situation itself.

 Stoics take this into practice by actively depriving themselves of pleasures from time to time to remind them not to be taken for granted.
 Sleeping on the floor one night without a blanket will certainly remind you how much you appreciate your warm bed.